 In an approach to limit the toxic byproducts of vision cells, an oral drug called ALK-001 is being tested in phase II clinical trials for GA.
 This drug is a modified (deuterated) version of vitamin A that inhibits formation of the toxic byproduct A2E.
 A different approach is to limit the workload of the photoreceptors (vision cells), thus limiting potentially toxic by-products of that work.
 The oral drug emixustat is designed to do this by partially inhibiting photoreceptors’ ability to sense light.
 A potential side effect is some degree of night blindness, or difficulty seeing in low light.
 Unfortunately, a clinical trial for patients with geographic atrophy showed that this drug did not slow the growth of the atrophy.

 Protecting the Vision Cells

 In one approach called “neuroprotection,” an implant is surgically placed into the eye so that it will slowly release a potentially protective drug.
-One drug being tested in a phase II trial is brimonidine, which also lowers eye pressure and is used as an eye drop in glaucoma patients.
+One drug that showed positive results in a phase II trial is brimonidine, which also lowers eye pressure and is used as an eye drop in glaucoma patients.

 One drug called MacuCLEAR, an eye drop that may increase blood flow to the retina, could possibly protect against expansion of GA by providing better nourishment to photoreceptors and removing waste products.